buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcSpace.md

 # IfcSpace

 A space represents an area or volume bounded actually or theoretically.
-Spaces are areas or volumes that provide for certain functions within a building.
+Spaces are areas or volumes that provide for certain functions within a building.<!-- end of definition -->

 A space is associated to a building storey (or in case of exterior spaces to a site).
 A space may span over several connected spaces.
 Therefore a space group provides for a collection of spaces included in a storey.
 A space can also be decomposed in parts, where each part defines a partial space.
 This is defined by the _CompositionType_ attribute of the supertype _IfcSpatialStructureElement_ which is interpreted as follow: